labd/go-commercelayer-sdk/api/docs/POSTLineItemOptions201ResponseDataRelationships.md

 `func (o *POSTLineItemOptions201ResponseDataRelationships) HasSkuOption() bool`

 HasSkuOption returns a boolean if a field has been set.

+### GetEvents

+`func (o *POSTLineItemOptions201ResponseDataRelationships) GetEvents() POSTAddresses201ResponseDataRelationshipsEvents`

+GetEvents returns the Events field if non-nil, zero value otherwise.

+### GetEventsOk

+`func (o *POSTLineItemOptions201ResponseDataRelationships) GetEventsOk() (*POSTAddresses201ResponseDataRelationshipsEvents, bool)`

+GetEventsOk returns a tuple with the Events field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEvents

+`func (o *POSTLineItemOptions201ResponseDataRelationships) SetEvents(v POSTAddresses201ResponseDataRelationshipsEvents)`

+SetEvents sets Events field to given value.

+### HasEvents

+`func (o *POSTLineItemOptions201ResponseDataRelationships) HasEvents() bool`

+HasEvents returns a boolean if a field has been set.

+### GetTags

+`func (o *POSTLineItemOptions201ResponseDataRelationships) GetTags() POSTAddresses201ResponseDataRelationshipsTags`

+GetTags returns the Tags field if non-nil, zero value otherwise.

+### GetTagsOk

+`func (o *POSTLineItemOptions201ResponseDataRelationships) GetTagsOk() (*POSTAddresses201ResponseDataRelationshipsTags, bool)`

+GetTagsOk returns a tuple with the Tags field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTags

+`func (o *POSTLineItemOptions201ResponseDataRelationships) SetTags(v POSTAddresses201ResponseDataRelationshipsTags)`

+SetTags sets Tags field to given value.

+### HasTags

+`func (o *POSTLineItemOptions201ResponseDataRelationships) HasTags() bool`

+HasTags returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)